Virtual classes are a powerful aid to the improvement of your dance, having always in mind the ultimate goal of dancing embraced.

 You can also have an assistant to work as admin.
 That is my case but it may not be yours.

-Here are some examples of what we have being working lately in our virtual classes online:
+Here are some examples of what we have been working in our virtual classes:

 How to dance Argentine Tango

 Argentine Tango music

 Music to learn to dance